 Tuck a towel in the top of the window and let it hang down.
-Use some streamers.
 Put a hanging plant in the window.
-It doesn't have to be fancy or permanent – just use what you have on hand or what you find to be attractive in your window.
+Your solution doesn't have to be fancy or permanent.
+Deter birds with what you have on hand or what you find to be attractive in your window.

 - Homemade Hummingbird Food Recipe and the Best Hummingbird Feeder

-Originally posted 2013, updated 2017.
+Originally posted 2013, last updated 2019.